BUAdvDev2023/production-tracking/README.md

 ## Login

-The application starts with a default admin account and two more I have added for testing purposes:
+The application starts with a default admin account and two more accounts for testing purposes:

 1. Admin Account:
    - Username: `admin`